Tooradin: Transport

 Tooradin railway station was formerly situated on the South Gippsland railway corridor that operated to its terminus at Yarram in the early 1980s and Leongatha in the mid 1990s.
 A V/Line road coach service replaced the rail service to Leongatha on 24 July 1993, running between Melbourne and Yarram.
 However, since the closure of the South Gippsland rail line—with the exception of the locally run tourist railway between Nyora and Leongatha (this section of line closed in 2015) by the Kennett Victorian government in 1993, the South and West Gippsland Transport Group represented by the local council had campaigned over the following two decades for the rail services to be reinstated beyond the current terminus at Cranbourne, which was promised by the Bracks government in 1999.

 Cranbourne Transit operates Route 795 services on weekdays to Cranbourne via Warneet five times a day, with morning services running through Warneet prior to arriving at Tooradin.
 There are currently no weekend services.

 Tooradin Airfield

 Tooradin Airfield is a privately owned field located 4 km (2.5 miles) East of Tooradin town centre, on the South Gippsland Highway.
+The airfield was established in 1968.

 The airfield is situated on 27 ha of land and has one bitumen runway (04/22) of 950 m (3,117 ft) with lighting, one grass strip of 360 m (1,181 ft) and a 310 m (1,017 ft) gravel strip.
 There's a derelict freighter ship behind the runway, can be seen on the Gippsland highway, the ship is the Edwina May.